philthompson10/pyqtdeploy/doc/building.rst

     will be placed.
 The default value is ``build-`` followed by a target-specific suffix.

-.. option:: --include-dir DIR

-    ``DIR`` is the name of the directory containing the target Python installation's ``Python.h`` file.
-It overrides any value specified in the project file.

-.. option:: --interpreter EXECUTABLE

-    ``EXECUTABLE`` is the **host** Python interpreter used to compile all of the Python modules used by the application.
-It overrides any value specified in the project file.

 .. option:: --no-clean

     Normally the build directory is deleted and re-created before starting a